Tenuo A2A Integration

 Delegation Chains

-When delegating through multiple agents, include the warrant chain:
+When delegating through multiple agents, the full chain is transmitted as a single header.

 The server validates: